Kitware/iMSTK/README.md

 * #### Haply Support
   To support the [Haply Inverse3](https://www.haply.co) haptic device, follow the steps below:
-    1. Acquire the C++ Haply Hardware API from Haply.
+    1. Acquire the C++ Haply Hardware API from [here](https://talk.haply.co/t/release-of-the-version-0-0-5-of-the-c-api/19/4).
     2. Add the Haply Hardware API to your system path with variable name: Haply_SDK_BASE.
     3. Configure your CMake project with the variable `iMSTK_USE_HAPLY` set to `ON`.